-Traditional Burns Suppers are often held the weekend before or after his actual birthday– there is scotch involved.
-This is a very serious event with a set program complete with bagpipes, and speeches in a language which barely resembles English.
+Traditional Burns Suppers were often held the weekend before or after his actual birthday– there is scotch involved.
+First celebrated in 1802, this is a very carefully scripted event with a set program complete with bagpipes, and speeches in a language which barely resembles English.

-The main event is the piping in and then the address of the haggis (sheep’s stomach stuffed with oatmeal mixed with offals).
+The main event was the piping in and then the address of the haggis (sheep’s stomach stuffed with oatmeal mixed with offals).
 Think of it like turkey stuffing which is full of flavour.

 No one really knows just where Haggis originated, but it is generally attributed to Scotland and considered the national dish of Scotland.
 This is mainly attributed to Robert Burns’ poem Address to a Haggis written in 1787 which is now part of an official Burns Supper program.